 Procedure for Appeals by Students

 - Before making a complaint, students should attempt to resolve any issues informally.
-This attempt may involve the student either addressing the issue directly with the staff concerned, and/or talking to the Course Tutor or Course Administrator to help them resolve the issue.
+This attempt may involve the student either addressing the issue directly with the staff concerned, and/or talking to the Course Tutor or Student Welfare Officer to help them resolve the issue.

 - A complaint must be made in a timely manner, usually within one week of the issue arising.

 If after attempting to resolve the issue informally the student wishes to raise a formal complaint, they must